How do I Practice Confinement?

 If you work in the healthcare industry, we can provide printed information, free-of-charge, that you can pass to pregnant women in your care.
 These information leaflets are designed to give expecting mothers an accurate understanding of confinement practices, and help them to integrate their cultural understanding with western health professions.

-Please register your interest using the form on the [Contact us] page and we will arrange for these material to be sent to you.
+Simply contact us and we will arrange for these material to be sent to you.